Modular Vehicle Routing Problem: Applications in Logistics: Tabu Search Algorithm

 The Clarke–Wright savings algorithm (CW algorithm) proposed in \cite{clarke1964scheduling} is applied to obtain the initial solutions.
 The algorithm initially considers each customer as a separate route directly connected to the depot.
 It then calculates the 'savings' that would be achieved by merging any two of these individual routes, where 'savings' refers to the reduced cost.
 The merging operator with the highest savings is applied to the solution.
 This method iteratively reduces the total number of routes and the overall distance until no further savings can be achieved.

 In our algorithm, we first randomly sample a certain number of sparse VRP solutions.
 'Sparse' means that the number of customers in each route is significantly less than the capacity constraint limit.
-The CW algorithm then uses SMO and PMO to optimize these solutions.
+The CW algorithm then uses the merging operators to optimize these solutions.
 Finally, these solutions are fed into the TS for further optimization.